Pages Menu

 • Provide required training and endorsements for pilots seeking complex and/or high performance endorsements

-• Conduct biennial flight reviews for certificated pilots
+• Conduct flight reviews for certificated pilots

 Requirements (Part 61)

 You must possess a commercial certificate in order to become a flight instructor.
 You must also successfully complete the Flight Instructor Airplane and Fundamentals of Instructing written examinations.
 The various requirements necessary to prepare a flight instructor candidate vary based on the individual’s level of experience.
-The following breakdown is a conservative estimate based on prior candidates, but please be aware that this is only an ESTIMATE:
+The following breakdown is a conservative estimate based on prior candidates, but please be aware that this is only an estimate.

-Ground (20 – 25 Hours)
+Ground (25 Hours)

 Ground lessons are a major component of flight instructor training.
 You and your instructor will cover everything set forth in the Certified Flight Instructor Practical Test Standards, which essentially requires you to learn how to teach everything set forth in the Private and Commercial Practical Test Standards.
 You are not only required to possess a solid understanding of all principles, but you must also be able to teach these principles to students, therefore this training will include curriculum planning.

-Flight (Right Seat Experience 10 – 15 Hours; No Right Seat Experience 20 Hours)
+Flight (Right Seat Experience 10 Hours; No Right Seat Experience 15 Hours)

 The flight portion of this training directly relates to everything you discussed in your ground lessons.
 You will be required to fly all maneuvers from the right seat within the parameters set forth in the Practical Test Standards.
 You must also be able to clearly explain how to perform these maneuvers while doing so.